JavaScript Variable Names:

 var Mary

-There is actually a quicker way when it comes to declaring multiple variables, and it looks like this:
+actually a quicker way when it comes to declaring multiple variables, and it

 var Sam, Joe, Bob, Mary;